What is Global Start?

 Transportation from Clemson to International Location

-Roundtrip group airfare has been reserved on behalf of program participants to each international location.
-The airfare cost is NOT included in the program fee and must be purchased individually through the approved group airfare vendor, Scholar Trip.
-Instructions for airfare booking will be provided in early May to committed participants.
+One-way group airfare has been reserved on behalf of program participants to each international location.
+The one-way group airfare cost is included in the program fee.

 Returning Home